-James Bond movies are often relegated to tech categories and don’t tend to register in the Best Picture race, but there’s strong advance word on Cary Joji Fukunaga’s “No Time to Die” (October 8, MGM/UA), Daniel Craig’s ultimate outing as Agent 007.
+James Bond movies are often relegated to tech categories and don’t tend to register in the Best Picture race, but Cary Joji Fukunaga’s moving “No Time to Die” (October 8, MGM/UA) marks Daniel Craig’s ultimate outing as Agent 007.
 More likely to be a Best Picture frontrunner is Denis Villeneuve’s $165-million space epic “Dune” (October 22, Warner Bros./HBO Max), which should ride stunning visuals and a starry ensemble led by Oscar Isaac, Rebecca Ferguson, and Timothée Chalamet to multiple nominations.
 With the box-office disappointment of Jon M. Chu’s adaptation of the Lin-Manuel Miranda Broadway musical “In the Heights,” all eyes are on Miranda’s directing debut, Jonathan Larson musical “Tick, Tick, Boom” (November 19, Netflix) starring Andrew Garfield — as well as Steven Spielberg’s update of the 1961 classic “West Side Story” (December 10, Disney), starring Ansel Elgort and Rachel Zegler.

 Many stars are doing double duty in this crowded year.
 Chalamet boasts three potential movies in the Best Picture race: Besides “Dune” there’s Wes Anderson’s Francophile anthology “The French Dispatch.”
 In 2015, Anderson’s “The Grand Budapest Hotel” scored nine Oscar nominations and won four tech Oscars; this Cannes premiere is also likely to play well with the crafts.

-Chalamet also turns up in “The Big Short” Oscar-winner Adam McKay’s starry “Don’t Look Up” (December, Netflix), an astronaut comedy starring Leonardo DiCaprio and Jennifer Lawrence as anxious scientists trying to prepare the planet for a comet strike.
+Chalamet also turns up in “The Big Short” Oscar-winner Adam McKay’s starry “Don’t Look Up” (December, Netflix), a comedy starring Leonardo DiCaprio and Jennifer Lawrence as anxious scientists trying to prepare the planet for a comet strike.
 Oscar-winners Frances McDormand and Denzel Washington play the ultimate power couple in solo-flier Joel Coen’s black-and-white New York Film Festival opener “The Tragedy of Macbeth” (A24/Apple TV+).
 Coen and his brother Ethan won Oscars for “Fargo” (Best Original Screenplay) along with Joel’s wife McDormand (Best Actress), and the Coens took home Best Picture for “No Country for Old Men.”

-Blanchett also co-stars with Bradley Cooper as a pair of con artists in Oscar-winner Guillermo del Toro’s noirish remake “Nightmare Alley” (December 3, Searchlight).
-And Cooper plays a producer-director in eight-time-nominee Paul Thomas Anderson’s tentatively-titled “Soggy Bottom” (November 26, 2021, MGM/UA), starring Philip Seymour Hoffman’s son Cooper Hoffman as a 70s high school actor seeking a mentor.
+Cate Blanchett and Bradley Cooper play a pair of con artists in Oscar-winner Guillermo del Toro’s noirish remake “Nightmare Alley” (December 3, Searchlight).
+And Cooper plays a producer-director in eight-time-nominee Paul Thomas Anderson’s high-school comedy “Licorice Pizza” (November 26, 2021, MGM/UA), starring Philip Seymour Hoffman’s son Cooper Hoffman as a 70s high school actor seeking a mentor (Cooper).

 20th Century Studios/screenshot

 Summer release dates can be overcome.
 Broadway-turned-feature-director Liesl Tommy’s Aretha Franklin biopic “Respect” opens August 13 (MGM/UA), in the August corridor favored by “The Butler,” “BlacKkKlansman,” and “The Help.”
 Jennifer Hudson stars as Franklin, from her young choir days to Grammy-winning icon.
-Also landing on August 13 is Sian Heder’s $25-million AppleTV+ Sundance pickup, heart-tugging deaf family drama “CODA,” featuring Oscar-winner Marlee Matlin in a supporting role, which is being heavily screened for Academy voters.
+Also landing on August 13 was Sian Heder’s $25-million AppleTV+ Sundance pickup, heart-tugging deaf family drama “CODA,” featuring Oscar-winner Marlee Matlin in a supporting role, which is being heavily screened for Academy voters.